Elements of the management services agreement of Mr Den Houter

 The remuneration of Mr Den Houter will be determined in accordance with the remuneration policy adopted by the general meeting.

-Mr Den Houter’s variable remuneration consists of a short-term incentive plan and a long-term incentive plan.
+The variable remuneration of Mr Den Houter consists of a short-term incentive plan and a long-term incentive plan.

 To further strengthen the relationship with the interests of the shareholders, a long-term incentive plan applies to Mr Den Houter.
 Each year, performance shares are conditionally awarded.
-The award value is 60 per cent of Mr Den Houter’s fixed annual remuneration.
-Performance is based on two financial objectives, being relative total shareholder return (TSR) and return on capital employed (ROCE) and one non-financial objective, being sustainability.
+The award value is 80 per cent of Mr Den Houter’s fixed annual remuneration.
+Performance is based on two financial objectives, being relative total shareholder return (TSR) and adjusted earnings before interest, taxes, depreciation and amortisation (adjusted EBITDA) and one non-financial objective, being sustainability.
 After the three year performance period, the Supervisory Board will assess the extent to which the performance objectives have been achieved.
 This results in a vesting percentage for each of the three performance objectives, each determining one third of the vesting of the conditionally awarded performance shares.
 For excellent performance, the number of performance shares that vests may amount to a maximum of 150 per cent of the ‘at target’ number of performance shares.
 This percentage may be reduced to 50 per cent (on a sliding scale) for threshold performance and to zero below that.
-In accordance with the Dutch corporate governance code, the aftervesting date is followed by a two year lock-up period.
+In accordance with the Dutch corporate governance code, the vesting date is followed by a two year lock-up period.
 Mr Den Houter may not dispose of shares until the two year lock-up period has expired and the minimum requirement for the shareholding, being 75 per cent of the fixed annual remuneration, has been met.
 For more information, please see BAM’s annual report.

 - As for all the other employees, the company offers a package of fringe benefits to the members of the Executive Board.
-This package includes such matters as 30 days paid leave per annum, healthcare and disability insurance, payment during illness, personal accident insurance and reimbursement of necessary business-related expenses.
+This package includes such matters as 30 days paid leave per annum, either a company car or car allowance, healthcare and disability insurance, payment during illness, personal accident insurance and reimbursement of necessary business-related expenses.

 - The company does not provide any share option schemes.